mitchell-reynolds/mitchell-reynolds.github.io/_posts/2020-10-11-Bootcamp-And-Beyond.md

 _Caveat to Lesson 3: I’d recommend against Kaggle generally since the work involved doesn’t fully apply to “real world” problems.
 Optimizing a single metric severely “overfits” the data with extremely slow models.
 In my Zillow example, I blended 3 computationally intensive models' outputs into a final regression.
 It’s not clear you’d ever need to do this in your job._

 # Data Scientist ✅
-These are the three most important lessons I can give for transitioning with a Bootcamp to Data Scientist.
+These are the three most important lessons I can give for transitioning to a Data Scientist from a Bootcamp.
 1. Know your base rates and actively improve your odds
 2. Choose a Bootcamp that is directly incentivized to get you hired
 3. Build your portfolio by making luck and opportunity meet